phronmophobic/membrane.term/README.md

 ## Rationale

 I thought it would be fun.
 There's not much code.
-Most of the work is done by [asciinema/vt](https://github.com/asciinema/vt). `membrane.term` is just small UI on top.
-If you needed to programmatically control, inspect, drive, or manipulate a terminal, then either `asciinema/vt` or `membrane.term` might be a good fit.
-It might also be a good place to start if you wanted to learn more about how terminal emulators work.
+All of the ANSI parsing work is done by [asciinema/vt](https://github.com/asciinema/vt). `membrane.term` is just small UI on top.

+Some reasons to use membrane.term:
+- If you needed to programmatically control, inspect, drive, or manipulate a terminal
+- If you wanted to learn more about how terminal emulators work.
+- If you'd like to embed a terminal somewhere.
+There's not really a guide for embedding, but if you file an issue, I can provide some tips.

 ## Dependency